Undergraduate Course Allocation through Competitive Markets: Simulations

 \subsection{Simulation results}

-We evaluate the performance of the Pseudo-Market with Priorities mechanism, Deferred Acceptance with single and multiple tie-breakings mechanisms, and Random Serial Dictatorship mechanism with optimal course reserves across 100 simulation runs.\footnote{The program was written in Mathematica.
-The majority of the simulations were run on a server with 12 Cores of CPU (2.6 GHz of an Intel Xeon Gold 6126 CPU), 128 GBs of RAM, 70 GBs of SSD hard drive space, and Windows Server 2019 Standard operating system.
-On average, it takes about forty-five minutes to calculate the allocation outcomes of all four mechanisms at one core.} Each run corresponds to a random draw of students' utilities and a random tie-breaking order, which is kept the same across PMP, RSD, and DA-STB.
-DA-MTB has multiple course-specific tie-breakings.
+We evaluate the performance of the Pseudo-Market with Priorities, Random Serial Dictatorship with optimal course reserves, and Deferred Acceptance with single and multiple tie-breakings mechanisms across 100 simulation runs.\footnote{Simulations were run on Mathematica with a server with 12 Cores of CPU (2.6 GHz Intel Xeon Gold 6126 CPU), 128 GBs of RAM, 70 GBs of SSD hard drive, and a Windows Server 2019 Standard operating system.
+It takes about forty-five minutes to calculate the outcomes of all four mechanisms for each run.} Each run corresponds to a random draw of student choice sets, utilities, a single tie-breaking order kept the same across PMP, DA-STB, and RSD, and multiple course-specific tie-breakings for DA-MTB.

-{\bf Student satisfaction.} We consider the Random Serial Dictatorship mechanism with optimal course reserves as a benchmark.
-Table \ref{tab:preferred-mechanism} reports the percentage of students who strictly prefer a given mechanism to the benchmark and the percentage of students who strictly prefer the benchmark.
-The remaining share of students is attributed to indifferences, which account for $48.1\% - 94.5\%$ of students across mechanisms and years of study.
-The large share of indifferences can be explained by students taking under-enrolled courses, as only $11.2\%$ of courses are at or above full capacity in the data.
+{\bf Student satisfaction.} We take the \emph{RSD with optimal course reserves} as a benchmark.
+Figure \ref{fig:preferred-mechanism} displays results on the percent of students who strictly prefer each given mechanism to RSD and the percent of students who strictly prefer RSD.
+Bars represent shares of the total student population and are broken down by year of study.
+The large share of indifferences across mechanisms can be explained by students taking under-enrolled courses, as only $11.2\%$ of courses are at or above capacity in the data.
+Around $17.9\%$ of students prefer PMP to RSD, as opposed to $12.8\%$ of students preferring RSD to PMP.
+As a result, over $5\%$ more of the population - or $300$ more students - strictly prefer the PMP mechanism.
+A greater number of first-year students strictly prefer the benchmark to each alternative mechanism.
+The weaker result for Year 1 students can be attributed to the gains for more senior students, who, on average, are assigned $135$ more course seats under PMP than RSD.